Ketch Ranch House (Oklahoma): Native American culture of Wichita Mountains

-In 1907, cowboy naturalist Frank Rush was serving as the superintendent of the Wichita Forest and Game Reserve.
+In 1907, cowboy naturalist Frank Rush, a native of Blackburn, Oklahoma, served as the superintendent of the Wichita Forest and Game Reserve.
 Mr. Rush attained local and statewide recognition for the railway transport facilitation and safeguard of the near extinct American bison during October of 1907.

-The Plains bison herd was granted to the state by the Bronx Zoological Gardens and New York Zoological Society for the permanent habitat and species reintroduction to the native lands of the southwest Indian Territory within the Wichita National Forest.
+The Plains bison herd was granted to the state of Oklahoma by the Bronx Zoological Gardens and New York Zoological Society.
+The bison re-establishment substantiated the ecological principles of conservation in the United States while supporting habitat conservation within the nature reserve.
+The buffalo grazing grounds have a proximity to the Holy City of the Wichitas Historic District built by the Works Progress Administration from 1934 to 1936.

+The American bison collection was a species reintroduction to the native lands of the southwest Indian Territory within the Wichita National Forest federal lands during the fourth quarter of the 1907 calendar year.

-In 1924, the Apache, Comanche, and Kiowa vowed to a pledged of the Craterville Park Covenant with Wichita National Forest Preserve curator Frank Rush.
+In 1924, the Apache, Comanche, and Kiowa vowed to a pledge known as the Craterville Park Covenant with Wichita National Forest Preserve curator Frank Rush.
 The Wichita Mountains mixed grass prairie served for the local tribal pow wow events during the Craterville Park Indian Fair from 1924 to 1933.

-At the transition of the twentieth century, the Quanah Parker Star House was located south of the Quanah Mountain summit or Wichita Mountains Wildlife Refuge.
-The Star House was situated west of Craterville Park and Oklahoma State Highway 115 approximately 2 mi north of Cache, Oklahoma or U.S. Route 62 in Oklahoma.
+At the transition of the twentieth century, the Quanah Parker Star House was constructed due north of Cache, Oklahoma geographically being the Fort Sill military installation as modern day.
+The two story wood frame dwelling was located south of the Quanah Mountain summit with Quanah Creek and West Cache Creek serving as water source being posterior of the rural western ranch house.
+The Comanche Chief Star House was situated west of Craterville Park and Oklahoma State Highway 115 approximately 2 mi north of U.S. Route 62 in Oklahoma.

-The Native American immeasurable presence cultivated a historical perspective of the tribal culture and tribal sovereignty for the last of the 19th century American Indian tribal chiefs.
+The Southern Plains villagers immeasurable presence cultivated a historical perspective of the tribal culture and tribal sovereignty for the last of the 19th century Plains Indians tribal chiefs.
 During the final decade of the nineteenth century, the Southwest Oklahoma native tribes began embracing the ceremonial practices of the Native American Church while residing in the Great Plains of Southwestern Oklahoma and the Wichita Mountains.